 Switching series and shunt capacitors and reactors.

-Reducing imports from external areas.
+Reducing imports from external Areas

-Resource adjustments must not exceed 1,200 MW.
-The second events tested must include all of the contingencies in Section 12.4.
+The total amount of resources that are turned online in New England must not exceed 1,200 MW.

-Extreme Contingencies
+Extreme Events

-Consistent with NERC and NPCC requirements, New England tests extreme contingencies.
-This assessment recognizes that the New England transmission system can be subjected to events that exceed in severity the contingencies listed in Section 3.4.112.4 and 3.4.212.5.
-Planning studies are conducted to determine the effect of the following extreme contingencies on New England bulk power supply system performance as a measure of system strength.
+Consistent with NERC and NPCC requirements, New England tests extreme events.
+This assessment recognizes that the New England transmission system can be subjected to events that exceed in severity the contingencies listed in Sections 3.4.1 and 3.4.2.
+Planning studies are conducted to determine the effect of the following extreme events on New England PTF system performance as a measure of system strength.
 Plans or operating procedures are developed, where appropriate, to reduce the probability of occurrence of such contingencies, or to mitigate the consequences that are indicated as a result of the simulation of such contingencies.

-Extreme contingencies are listed in Table 2 of NPCC Directory #1 and NERC Standard TPL-001-4 Table 1.
+Extreme events are listed in NERC Standard TPL-001-4 Table 1 and Table 2 of NPCC Directory #1.

-The following responses are considered unacceptable responses to an extreme contingency involving a three phase fault with delayed clearing and should be mitigated:
+The following responses are considered unacceptable responses to an extreme contingency involving a three phase fault with delayed clearing due to a stuck breaker and should be mitigated:

 Transiently unstable response resulting in wide spread system collapse